get pulled down by the ocean

 Time spent in nature, is a cumulative meditation.
 Every time, something else emerges and is faced.
 Longer periods go deeper.
 Shorter periods are a grounding reminder.

 Something else that is saddening I think, is the reminder that we live in a constructed world that is not built for our bodies and minds to feel at ease.
 Like the plants that are intricately adapted to a specific place sometimes with a specific pollinator or home for a particular bird, we humans have evolved to fit the land too.
 Even tend the land and be tended by the land.
 When we are not doing that, things go wrong.
 We are forced to try to adapt more quickly that we can really handle.
 We are traumatized by the constant stress.
 We create deeper cavernous grooves of dysfunction in our inner landscape that become incredibly hard to reroute as time goes on.

 As I walked with Corinne, a local Pomo native woman, at the Buckeye Gathering on her plant walk, I sense her sadness as she explains how the Oaks are dying out.
 How they need humans to do control burns to alkalinize the soil, need offerings of shells to break down slowly.
 They need us to eat their acorns.
 To process our food under their shaded canopy.
-I can't help but to feel guilt and suddenly like all we white folks should leave and just let the native folks have their trees back.
+I can't help but to feel suddenly like all we white folks should leave and just let the native folks have their trees back.
+Of course, it is not that simple.
 She explains how one tree that has been in her family for hundreds of years is now dying.
 And that her people are dwindling.
 And she, one of three basket weavers left.

 What I actually can do, is tread with care.
 To feel the feelings.
 To listen to the heart of the matter.
 To leaves some things alone.
 To spend time with plants and get to know their moods, personalities, and emotions.
 When I am alone out there, every day the messages get stronger from the land.
 The inner landscape becomes a vast maze of navigation.